johnrock16/check-rule-mate/README.md

 The core goal is to provide a **reusable and easy-to-extend** for handling various form inputs, including fields like name, email, birthdate, phone number, and more.

-Test the core functionalities here: Validator.js Demo (Note: Creating or modifying custom validators is not supported in the demo, as it requires JavaScript implementation.)
+Test the core functionalities here: [check-rule-mate Demo](https://johnrock16.github.io/check-rule-mate/) (Note: Creating or modifying custom validators is not supported in the demo, as it requires JavaScript implementation.)